 One downside of living in Campbell Hall is that it can take a long time to commute to work.
 In Campbell Hall, the average commute to work is 36.64 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

-Campbell Hall is one of the most well-educated cities in the nation.
-40.47% of adults in Campbell Hall have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Campbell Hall ranks among the highest in the nation.
+Of the 25-and-older adult population in Campbell Hall, 40.47% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Campbell Hall in 2022 was $48,222, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $192,888 for a family of four.
 However, Campbell Hall contains both very wealthy and poor people as well.